bryc/mpkedit/README.md

 (here known as *pages*), each covering 256 bytes for a total of 32,768 bytes.
 Games have up to 123 pages of data and 16 header entries (here known as *notes*) at their disposal.
-The first 5 pages are reserved for system purposes and are the only pages with special meaning.
+The first 5 pages are reserved for system purposes and are the only pages with any special meaning.

 ####**Page 0: Label / serial area (`0x0000 – 0x00FF`)**